siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

                    -DgroupId=org.wso2.extension.siddhi.io
                    -Dversion=1.0.0-SNAPSHOT

-* Then the system will pop-up the following message to enter the typeOf_IO
+2. Enter the required execution name (the transport type in this scenario) in the message that pops up as shown in the example below.

-         eg:- Define value for property 'typeOf_IO': http
+         Define value for property 'typeOf_IO': http

-* Finally confirm all property values are correct or not by typing Y or press Enter, else type N
+3. To confirm that all property values are correct, type `Y` in the console.
+If not, press `N`.

 **siddhi-map**